 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
 Contact your Local Election Office for questions about the process or identification requirements.

 To register in Wyoming you must:

 be a citizen of the United States

-be 18 years of age by General Election Day
+be 18 years old by General Election Day

 be a resident of the State of Wyoming

 not be currently adjudicated mentally incompetent

 not have been convicted of a felony, or if convicted have had your voting rights restored

-Wyoming strongly prefers that people register to vote in person at the County Clerk’s office.
+Wyoming prefers that people register to vote in person at the County Clerk’s office.